geotools/geotools/docs/developer/docs/welcome.rst

 Here are some examples:

-* Introduce the concept of a Feature, but not Java Generics
+* Introduce the concept of a Feature, but not Java Generics.
 * Show first, explain after - given your target audience showing them the source code first will put them at ease.
-That way when you are talking about what a Feature means afterwords they will know to pay attention (it is after all a real concept that they must deal with in the form of a Java interface).
+That way when you are talking about what a Feature means afterwards they will know to pay attention (it is after all a real concept that they must deal with in the form of a Java interface).
 * Leave the specifications out of it as much as possible.
 You can link to the specifications as